-This super rich and creamy Parmesan Risotto (How To Make Perfect Risotto) is a base for making a variety of wonderful risotto dishes!
+This super-rich and creamy Parmesan Risotto (How To Make Perfect Risotto) is a base for making a variety of wonderful risotto dishes!
 Perfect the risotto method of cooking this rice and enjoy gourmet appetizers and risotto dinners at home!!
 Enjoy our other fabulous risottos too!
 Our popular Lobster Risotto uses fresh lobster for the stock and as an ingredient!
-Earthy Mushroom Risotto is perfect for a lunch!
+Earthy Mushroom Risotto is perfect for lunch!

 Parmesan Risotto Recipe

 There’s something spectacular about a well made risotto.
 This risotto recipe is the base of so many other variations and a perfect risotto to start out with if you’re new to the risotto method!

 This recipe post is intended as a complete guide and walkthrough for perfecting your risotto making.
 If you’re already comfortable making risotto, the Parmesan risotto recipe card is below…scroll away, but don’t miss any of our fantastic tips!

 What Is Risotto?

 Risotto is a classic Italian comfort food from Northern Italy.
 Risotto recipes typically include the core ingredients of rice, onion, white wine, broth, butter, and Parmesan cheese.